No. 4 Oregon St. downs Utah St. 74-46 for 9th straight win

 CORVALLIS, Ore.
+(AP)Mikayla Pivec says the difference this year for the Beavers is versatility.

-(AP)Mikayla Pivec had 18 points, 13 rebounds and seven assists and Oregon State improved to 9-0 with a 75-46 victory over Utah State on Saturday.
+Pivec had 18 points, 13 rebounds and seven assists, and fourth-ranked Oregon State improved to 9-0 with a 75-46 victory over Utah State on Saturday night.

 Destiny Slocum had 17 points, including four 3-pointers, for the Beavers.
 They are off to their best start since the 2014-15 season when they won 10 straight to open the season.